 - And that’s it.
 Your files will be recovered and saved to the target location.

-Method 3: Apply Data Recovery Services
+Apply Data Recovery Service

 When all else fails, it is time to call in the experts.
 Many firms offer professional data recovery services to help regain lost data from any situation, even an unresponsive hard drive.
 If you cannot recover your files using any of the methods we mentioned, it might be worth trying this approach.